Carlo Sforza: Life and career

 Sforza was born in Lucca, the second son of Count Giovanni Sforza (1846-1922), an archivist and noted historian from Montignoso, Tuscany, and Elisabetta Pierantoni, born in a family of rich silk merchants.
 His father was a descendant of the Counts of Castel San Giovanni, an illegitimate branch of the House of Sforza who had ruled the Duchy of Milan in the fifteenth and sixteenth centuries.
 At the death of his older brother in 1936, Carlo inherited the hereditary title of Count granted to their father in 1910.

 The Count was a member of the ancient Sforza dynasty, descendant from a branch of the Dukes of Milan, and related to the Pallavicini family as well as other Italian noble families, such as the Medici and Orsini.
 His wife, Countess Valentina Errembault de Dudzeele (1875 - 1969) was from an old Belgian noble family.

 After graduating in law from the University of Pisa, Sforza entered the diplomatic service in 1896.
 He served as consular attaché in Cairo (1896) and Paris (1897), then as consular secretary in Constantinople (1901) and Beijing.
 He was then appointed chargé d'affaires in Bucharest in 1905, but a diplomatic incident caused him to resign in December of the same year.
 Nevertheless, he was sent as private secretary of Marquis Emilio Visconti-Venosta, the Italian delegate to the Algeciras Conference.

 Visconti-Venosta's recommendation earned him the post of first secretary of legation in Madrid (1906-1907), before being sent as chargé d'affaires in Constantinople (1908-1909) where he witnessed the Young Turk Revolution.
 Counsellor of the Embassy at London in 1909, he then made his first experience of government as cabinet secretary of the Italian foreign minister for some months in the Fortis cabinet.
-From 1911 to 1915, he was sent back to Beijing where he witnessed the collapse of the Chinese Empire and renegotiated the statute of the Italian concession of Tientsin with the new Chinese authorities.
+From 1911 to 1915, he was sent to China. where he witnessed the 1911 Revolution which ended the Qing dynasty and renegotiated the statute of the Italian concession of Tientsin with the new Chinese authorities.

 Sforza was in favour of an Italian intervention in the First World War on the side of the Allies.
 From 1915 to 1919, he was sent as ambassador in Corfu to the exiled Serbian government.
 After the First World War he became Italian foreign minister under Giovanni Giolitti.
 In 1921 Sforza upset nationalist right-wing forces by signing the Rapallo Treaty which recognised the important port of Fiume as a free city.
 As minister of Foreign Affairs, he was instrumental in breaking the proto-fascist feud led by poet Gabriele D'Annunzio in Fiume.
 He remained foreign minister until the fall of the Giolitti cabinet on 4 July 1921.